Google terms of service violations and Google Cloud resources

 Google-wide disabled account

-In some cases a Google-wide account (which covers access to a variety of Google products like Google Photos, Google Play, Google Drive, and GCP) will be disabled for violations of a Google ToS, egregious policy violations, or as required by law.
-Owners of disabled Google accounts will not be able to access their GCP resources until the account is reinstated.
+In some cases a Google-wide account (which covers access to a variety of Google products like Google Photos, Google Play, Google Drive, and Google Cloud) will be disabled for violations of a Google ToS, egregious policy violations, or as required by law.
+Owners of disabled Google accounts will not be able to access their Google Cloud resources until the account is reinstated.
 If an account is disabled, a notification is sent to the secondary email address provided during the signup process, if available.
 If a phone number is available, the user is notified via text message.
 The notification includes a link for appeal and recovery, where applicable.

-GCP account suspension
+Google Cloud account suspension

-GCP project suspension
+Google Cloud project suspension

-Billing account suspension
+Cloud Billing account suspension

 Google Cloud Cloud Billing accounts may be suspended due to violations of Google Cloud ToS, missed payments, or for suspected fraud.
 If a Cloud Billing account is suspended then all Google Cloud resources attached to that Cloud Billing account are suspended as well.